TomRaybould/PixelSorter/README.md

 <p>

-This project is a visualization of the quicksort algorithm.
+This project is a visualization of the quicksort and heapsort algorithms.
 The pixels of a given image are first scrambled into random positions and then re-sorted in place using quicksort as you watch the image retake it original form.
 This project currently uses canvas for all pixel manipulation.

 </p>